dezarto/Multipurpose-Reconnaissance-Vehicle/README.md

 # Multipurpose-Reconnaissance-Vehicle
 Please review the attached report titled `Multipurpose Reconnaissance Vehicle` for detailed information.

+# Part I: Sensors
+In Part I, the focus is on coding the sensors and establishing communication with the central control center.

+# Part II: Motors
+Part II focuses on controlling the movement capabilities of the vehicle from the central control center.

 # Project Title: Multipurpose Reconnaissance Vehicle

 ## Project Description